Tornquist/tornquist.github.io/_projects/05_senior_design.md

 release: May 2015
 rel_sort: 41
 custom_css:
-- colorbox
 - youtube_embed
-custom_js:
-- photoset-grid
-- colorbox
 ---

 My senior design project was ***robot soccer controlled and broadcast to Twitch***.
 It was pretty much the coolest project ever.

 I teamed up with three of my friends to build a soccer arena and robots to compete in it.
 Our directive was to build something useful that incorporated a microcontroller as well as a plethora of on-chip and off-chip peripherals.
 We built the most useful thing that we could think of.